I posted something in the Fully Booked Coach Facebook group this week that created a certain amount of disagreement with a few people.

 Look for every possible reason you could encounter and then be sure you can deal with those before you launch a business”

-The first person didn’t like the idea of focussing on the negative because that will be where your attention is and that doesn’t jive with the law of attraction.
+The first person didn’t like the idea of focusing on the negative because that will be where your attention is and that doesn’t jive with the law of attraction.

 1995 saw the dot com boom start.
 It wasn’t long before businesses starting to see the full potential of the Internet, were rushing to buy up domain names, start online ventures and reap incredible rewards.